tonysamperi/ngx-mat-lib/README.md

 ##Thanks to

 Versioning
-Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
+NgxMatLib will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format:

-<major>.<minor>.<patch>
+`<major>.<minor>.<patch>`

 And constructed with the following guidelines: